act-rules/act-rules.github.io/_rules/SC-1-3-1-required-aria-state-or-property-has-valid-value.md

 ---
-name: Required ARIA state or property has valid value
+name: Required ARIA property has valid value
 rule_type: atomic

 description: |
-   This rule checks that each required WAI-ARIA state or property has a valid value.
+   This rule checks that each required WAI-ARIA property has a valid value.

 success_criterion:
 - 1.3.1 # Info and Relationships